theunsolvable/Minecraft-server-on-codespaces/README.md

 Removed the client.
 If you're looking for the original repo, google it.
 It's pretty easy to find because there are a million forks out there.

+If you want to add Bedrock support, go install GeyserMC and Floodgate.

 SUPPORT WILL NOT BE PROVIDED FOR YOUR SERVER.
 THIS IS MEANT AS A TEMPORARY SOLUTION TO HOSTING, AS GITHUB WILL MOST LIKELY DOWN YOUR CODESPACE LATER ON.
 ------------
 ### Instructions: